curi/fi/docs/_analyzing_lies/03-RSP-quote.md

 The second option doesn't fit b/c of the way he's worded the sentence and the grouping of nouns.
 The first option is *okay*, but why would he say that, isn't the econ-calc problem enough?
 Is he just pointing out (to them) that we should not have contradictions in our ideas (which is presumably why their position on econ-calc problem is impossible to justify)?
 Why is he picking on Marxists/Leninists only?
-(Though my experience - of uni in Australia - is there aren't many other active pro-communist groups that are accessible and out-and-about.)
+(Though my experience - of uni in Australia - is there aren't many other ~~active pro-communist~~ groups that are accessible and out-and-about.)
 RSP should not be so **careless**.

 Claiming to have publicly attacked Marxists/Leninists **raises relative social status** and is **self-aggrandising**.

-"used to love" is odd compared to "loved" -- it the comparative implication is that he doesn't love it anymore?
+"used to love" is odd compared to "loved" -- is the comparative implication is that he doesn't love it anymore?

 Typo/grammar errors: